 - Didn’t warn you about the risks of a particular treatment.

-Is it difficult to bring a claim?
-Can I get help?
+Is it difficult to make a Medical Negligence claim?

 You may also feel anxious talking about personal information especially if the situation is stressful and upsetting.
 It is important that you understand that you do not have to deal with the consequences of Medical Negligence alone.